Monday through Friday

 Dear Prospective Resident Student,

 "Welcome to your new home!"
 That's what you'll hear on check-in day next semester.
-Living on campus isn't just "living away from home," it's "living at your home-away-from-home."
+Living on campus is not just "living away from home," it's "living at your home-away-from-home."

 The Residence Life Staff recognizes that to gain the full college experience, living on campus is a great asset.
-Residing on campus is fun and educational, and research shows that students who live on campus earn higher GPAs and are more likely to graduate within four years.
+Residing on campus is fun and educational.
+Recent research showed that students who live on campus earn higher GPAs, and are more likely to graduate within four years.
 Living on campus makes the numerous resources on campus, such as the tutoring center, gym, and library, more accessible to you.
-It is also easy for residents to become more involved, meet people, and participate in campus activities.
+It is also easy for residents to be involved, meet people, and participate in campus activities.

-If you have any questions about living on campus, please don't hesitate to call us.
+If you have any questions about residing on campus, please don't hesitate to contact us.

 If you are a new student—freshman, transfer, or international—who is enrolling for Fall '19, you may qualify for Farmingdale’s new Resident Access Program (RAP).
 This program provides a $2,000 award for qualified resident hall students who live in-state and a $4,000 award for those who qualify from out-of-state.
 Awards will be based on a variety of factors including academic performance and need.
 Students will remain eligible for the award as long as they stay in good academic standing as a full-time student and resident hall occupant.
 No special application required, but students must submit a FAFSA.
 All new students will be considered, but you must submit both your admissions application by May 1 and your resident hall application by July 15.